mixxxdj/mixxx/source/glossary.rst

      data compression.
 It is de facto standard of digital audio compression for music.
 MP3 files generally end with a .MP3 extension.

+   AAC
+     Advanced Audio Coding (AAC) is a patented lossy audio compression algorithm which uses a form of lossy data compression.
+Designed to be the successor :term:`MP3`, AAC generally achieves better sound quality at similar bit rates.
+While the .AAC extension is sometimes used for AAC-encoded files, they are typically saved with an .M4A file extension.

+   FLAC
+     Free Lossless Audio Compression (FLAC), a patent-free audio compression similar to :term:`MP3` but lossless.
+Lossless because when audio files are compressed using FLAC there is no loss in quality.
+FLAC files generally end with a .FLAC extension.

    AIFF
      Short for Audio Interchange File Format.
 High-quality digital audio file format, similar to .wav files.
 Contains CD-quality audio stored in a